radar/ryanbigg.com/juniors/qa.md

 It is hard as a junior developer to read this code and understand what's good and what's bad.
 It's tempting to think that because it is in the codebase it is the One True Right Way Of Doing It™ but sometimes it's just there because it's legacy code.

 As a junior working in this codebase you can spend a lot of time second-guessing things and doing them the "old good" way instead of the "new good" way.
-This is why when you come to work at Culture Amp we'll pair you up with people who can guide you in the ways of writing good code within an old crufty legacy monolith.
+This is why when you come to work at Culture Amp we'll pair you up with people who can guide you in the ways of writing good code within an older monolithic code base.

 I will also say that because the monolith has been around for such a long time it's a great training ground for juniors because it's an _excellent_ history lesson in styles / trends.
+There's some old JavaScript code in there that, yes, still uses [jQuery](https://jquery.com).
+There are some Rubyisms that are considered "old school".
+But at the same rate, there's a lot of newer stuff being written in React as well as more modern Ruby methodologies being applied.

 <a name='tech' href='#tech'><h3>What technologies do you use the most in the program? / What topics were covered in the training days during the last program?</h3></a>